mszegedy/plea/story/ch-5.md

 "This is a Mayan book?" asked Vasilisa in wonder.

 Sofia snorted.
 "Hardly.
 If I remember correctly, it's an Aztec calendar, or something.
-Except she got a spirit to copy it out of a library in Austria, and spirits _suck_ at drawing.
+Except she got a spirit to copy it out of a library in Austria, and spirits are _awful_ at drawing.
 Look at that thing," she said, pointing to a misshapen nub on a humanoid figure.
 "That's supposed to be a hand."

 Vasilisa grew a little concerned.
 "Is there, like, a book here on what spirits can and can't do?
 I don't really get why they can do all this supernatural crap but then they fuck up something like drawing hands.
 Is Artemis _safe?_ From the spirits she's carrying?"